makersacademy/takeaway-challenge/README.md

   * Let's a customer add a dish to their meal.
 3. Dish
   * Contains the name and price of an individual dish.
+4. Confirmation text
+  * Has a message thanking customer for their order.
+  * Gives an estimated delivery time, which is 1 hour from the time of order.

   Project Structure
   -----------------